Wood Burning

 What’s so bad about wood burning?

-Many people have positive associations with wood burning – as a cosy, attractive way to heat a room, or as an allegedly carbon-neutral fuel, yet even the most ‘eco-friendly’ wood burning stoves emit high levels of fine particulate matter (PM2.5).
+Even the most ‘eco-friendly’ wood burning stoves emit high levels of fine particle pollution (PM2.5).
 This report commissioned by DEFRA reveals that on an equivalent hourly operational basis, an Ecodesign stove is likely to emit six times the mass of PM2.5 than a diesel Euro 6 HGV (see figure 2 on page 18).

-PM2.5 is one of the most problematic pollutants and has been associated with a range of conditions, including decreased lung development and function, exacerbation of asthma, allergies, COPD (chronic obstructive pulmonary disorder), pulmonary fibrosis and an increased risk of lung cancer.
+PM2.5 is one of the most problematic pollutants and has been associated with a range of health conditions, including decreased lung development and function, exacerbation of asthma, allergies, COPD (chronic obstructive pulmonary disorder), pulmonary fibrosis and an increased risk of lung cancer.
 It is also linked with increased morbidity and mortality.
+The World Health Organization has stated that there is no safe level of PM2.5.

 Wood burning versus smoking

 Wood smoke contains most of the same carcinogens as tobacco smoke, including benzene and polycyclic aromatic hydrocarbons.
 Research shows that wood smoke is more toxic than cigarette smoke.
-15 per cent of lung cancers diagnosed in the UK develop in people who have never smoked.
+15 per cent of lung cancers diagnosed in the UK develop in people who have never smoked, and a US Study found that using an indoor wood stove or fireplace increases women’s risk of developing lung cancer by 43 per cent compared with those who do not use wood heating.

 Burning wood is not carbon neutral